Call our 24/7 advice line for health care professionals and families if you need support with symptom management and end of life care.

 Our House Clearance Service

-Our house clearance team will be undertaking our Christmas Tree Recycling Service for the first part of January.
+Our house clearance team is working as usual following all government guidelines.
 For more information on house clearances, please click here.

 You can still support the charity through our ebay store.
 Find out more here: https://www.ebay.co.uk/usr/stnicholashospice.